-When it comes to iconic President heads, few can rival the grandeur and historical significance of Mount Rushmore.
+When it comes to iconic Presidents’ heads, few can rival the grandeur and historical significance of Mount Rushmore.
 Carved into the Black Hills of South Dakota, this monumental sculpture has captured the imagination of millions of visitors from around the world.
 In this blog, we’ll delve into ten fascinating facts about Mount Rushmore, shedding light on its creation, significance, hidden secrets, and how long it took to build Mount Rushmore.
 From the idea’s inception to the challenges faced by its builders and the activities for tourists today, let’s uncover the rich tapestry of Mount Rushmore’s history.

 1. How the Idea of Mount Rushmore Began